Carlo Felice Buzio: Biography

 Settling permanently in Varese, he moved from aeronautical to automotive engines, opening in Via Orrigoni a mechanical workshop with an adjoining garage of the Alfa Romeo dealership.
 After the armistice of 8 September 1943, in order to avoid requisitions by the Germans and the fascists, he dismantled several cars and hid the pieces which then, at the end of the war, reassembled with care and precision selling the vehicles.
 Starting in 1950, and in the following years, he sold the Lambrettas in large quantities, and then expanded his business by transferring it to via Belforte, becoming the concessionaire for the sale of motorcycles and cars, and therefore of the Mini Morris and BMW, always assisted by his wife, Mrs. Olimpia Macecchini.
-Buzio died on 11 March 1977 at the age of 110 years old at Varese.
+Buzio died on 11 March 1977 aged 110 years old at Varese.